Keyboard shortcuts

 KCC20 is the asset contract.
 It defines what a token state looks like, how ownership works, and when supply may or may not change.

-KCC20Minter is the policy contract.
+KCC20Minter is the controller covenant.
 It does not redefine what a KCC20 token is.
 Instead, it binds itself to one KCC20 covenant instance and restricts how that particular KCC20 branch may be expanded over time.

 So the relationship is: